 The Masters of Science in Mathematics program prepares students for careers featuring quantitative skills and problem-solving competencies.
-Typical vocational paths for graduates of the program include actuarial science, financial analysis, statistical analysis, and education on the secondary or post-secondary level.

 Our program offers: